-These have been designed to demonstrate compliance with the accounting standards and TIs.
+These disclosures have been designed to demonstrate compliance with accounting standards and TIs.

-2) Guidance (or commentary): Provided on the illustrative disclosures.
-Guidance has been set out as follows:
+Guidance (or commentary): Provided on the illustrative disclosures.
+Guidance has been set out in the illustrative disclosures as follows:

-$\bigoplus In italics and with a call out border around the guidance.$
+In italics and with a call out border around the guidance.